 Local Funds - Ledgers 2-4

-ON-CAMPUS VENDORS: If an item or service is available through an on-campus vendor, i.e., UHCL Print Support Services, Facilities Management and Construction (FMC), University Computing and Telecommunications (UCT), you must purchase it from the UHCL source.
+ON-CAMPUS VENDORS: If an item or service is available through an on-campus vendor, i.e., UHCL Print Support Services, Facilities Management and Construction (FMC), Office of Information Technology (OIT), you must purchase it from the UHCL source.

 PURCHASE ORDER: If an item is not available from an on-campus vendor, the specific policy relative to monetary limits will be: